ddsooxo/Trello-Clone/README.md

 ## Overview Of The Setup
-Main things to install are Node and NPM.
-You also need to downland mongoDB and mongoose.
-To run the app, you will need angular, mongodb, and node server running.
+You will need to download Node, NPM, mongoDB, and Mongoose.
+To run the application, you will need Angular, Mngodb, and Node server running.

 ### Installation: